lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Deployment

-The Docker image(s) and Helm package can be deployed to a repository using the *mvn deploy* command :
+The Docker image(s) can be deployed to a Docker registry and the Helm package can be deployed to a repository using the *mvn deploy* command :

 ```
 $ mvn deploy